Marketing in cuvinte si imagini

 Răspunde

-• Adrian Monoranu says
+• Adrian Monoranu a zis

-28 decembrie, 2008 at 2:43 pm
+28 decembrie, 2008 la ora 2:43 pm

 @ana placinta: Of course there is no rebranding campaign and this confuses the consumer more than he already is.
 On such a competitive market like telecom there are so many ways to differentiate and they chose the complete wrong one.
 The only thing that is different and obvious is the colour yellow that they are using. 🙂 They needed that because the risk